Humanitas Prize: History

 While the Humanitas Prize is awarded to the writers of produced work only, Humanitas also supports un-produced screenwriters.
 Humanitas annually awards two college students with the Carol Mendelsohn College Drama Award and the David and Lynn Angell College Comedy Award.
-The Angell College Comedy Award was founded after David Angell and his wife, Lynn Angell, were killed in the crash of Flight 11 in the September 11, 2001 attacks.
+The Angell College Comedy Award was founded after David Angell and his wife, Lynn Angell, were killed in the crash of Flight 11 in the September 11 2001, attacks.
 In 2010, Humanitas introduced a program called "New Voices."
 It is designed to help emerging screen and television writers by pairing them with award-winning writers for a one-on-one mentorship.

-Media references

-In season 4, episode 19 of Boston Legal, Carl Sack, played by John Larroquette, stated, "Well, there goes my Humanitas Award," after a long rant against organized religion.
-By itself, it was a meta-reference to both Larroquette's short-lived eponymous sitcom winning the award in 1995, along with Boston Legal creator David Kelley winning it in 1996 and 2003.

-The short lived Clerks: The Animated Series parodied the award in its first episode; main character Dante Hicks mentioned that it was "an award for shows that don't use words like retarded", to which friend Randal Graves replied, "That's retarded.
-And queer."

-In the 2007 Sopranos episode "Stage 5," Tony Soprano's nephew, Christopher Moltisanti, asks J.T.
-Dolan about his "Human-itis" award.
-J.T. corrects him, correctly pronouncing "Hu-ma-ni-tas", after which Christopher whacks him on the head with the award.
-J.T. was played by actor and producer Tim Daly, a previous Humanitas award recipient.
-The Sopranos creator David Chase is also a previous recipient of the Humanitas award.